- Application Process

 A student applying for admission to graduate studies at SHSU may be considered for six types of admission.
 Details of the possible admission types follow.
 The final admission decision rests with the respective academic dean.

 Conditional admission may be granted, at the discretion of the appropriate academic dean, to a degree-seeking student who has not yet submitted ALL of the required admission materials to allow an admission decision to be made but is being allowed to enroll in classes pending receipt of the missing material(s).
 Conditional admission is valid for ONE SEMESTER ONLY.
 A subsequent admission decision will be made upon receipt of the missing admission material.
 Conditional admission does NOT guarantee regular admission upon receipt of the missing material, regardless of the student’s performance in classes taken during the one semester of conditional admission.
 Some programs do not grant conditional admission.
 At the discretion of the appropriate academic dean, a conditionally admitted student may be limited to fewer than the normal maximum semester load of 12 graduate credit hours.
-International students do not qualify for conditional admission, with the exception of international students transferring directly from U.S. institutions.
+International students may not qualify for conditional admission, with the exception of international students transferring directly from U.S. institutions.
+For more information, refer to Additional Visa Type Considerations.
+Conditional admission does not qualify for federal financial aid.

 Probationary admission may be granted, at the discretion of the appropriate academic dean, to a degree-seeking student who has submitted all of the required admission materials BUT does not qualify for regular admission.
 Probationary admission allows a student to enroll in courses to demonstrate ability to succeed at the graduate level.
 A student may complete a maximum of 12 graduate semester credit hours with probationary admission.
 A student with probationary status may be limited to fewer than 12 graduate credit hours by the appropriate academic dean.
 To petition for regular admission, a student must earn a grade of “B” or better in each course completed under probationary admission.
 A program may set a higher standard.
 The final decision rests with the appropriate academic dean.
 A maximum of 12 credit hours completed in probationary status may be applied to a graduate program, but the department concerned may choose not to accept some credit hours taken prior to regular admission.
 Probationary admission does NOT guarantee regular admission upon completion of the requisite coursework.
-International students are not eligible for probationary admission.
+International students may not be eligible for probationary admission.
+For more information, refer to Additional Visa Type Considerations.
+Probationary admission does not qualify for federal financial aid.

 Preparatory admission may be granted, at the discretion of the appropriate academic dean, to a degree-seeking student who has NOT qualified for regular admission AND needs to complete one or more prerequisite (stem) courses.
 A student granted preparatory admission may be limited to a specified number of credit hours and be subject to a stringent GPA requirement in the prerequisite (stem) courses.
 Preparatory admission does NOT guarantee regular admission upon completion of the stem courses, regardless of the student’s performance in the preparatory (stem) courses taken.
-International students are not eligible for preparatory admission.
+International students may not be eligible for preparatory admission.
+For more information, refer to Additional Visa Type Considerations.
+Preparatory admission does not qualify for federal financial aid.

-Non-degree admission may be granted to a student who holds a baccalaureate degree or higher from a regionally accredited institution and others recognized by THECB and does not intend to pursue a graduate degree at SHSU, but instead wishes to take courses for professional advancement, licensure, certification, or self-edification purposes.
+Non-degree admission may be granted to a student who holds a baccalaureate degree or higher and does not intend to pursue a graduate degree at SHSU, but instead wishes to take courses for professional advancement, licensure, certification, or self-edification purposes.
+Students may enroll in undergraduate or graduate level courses.
 An applicant for non-degree admission must submit the following documents to the Office of Admissions: the graduate application for admission, a non-refundable application fee, and an official copy of the transcript from the school which awarded the baccalaureate degree.
 A non-degree student who later applies for regular admission to seek a graduate degree may apply a maximum of 12 credit hours of coursework taken in non-degree status toward a graduate program at the discretion of the appropriate academic dean.
-International students are not eligible for non-degree admission.
+International students pursuing or possessing an F-1 visa are not eligible for non-degree admission, and must be degree seeking.
+However, if currently enrolled at a U.S. institution in F-1 status, non-degree admission may be permitted if the student is pursuing a course that is not offered at their current institution.
+Both Sam Houston State University and the current F-1 institution must be in approval.
+Please contact the Office International Programs for more details.
+For more information on additional visa types, refer to Additional Visa Type Considerations.
+Non-degree admission does not qualify for federal financial aid.

 Graduate Transient Admission

-Transient admission may be granted to a student who is accepted in good standing at a regionally accredited graduate school and who wishes to enroll for one semester at Sam Houston State University.
-An applicant requesting this status must submit the following to the Office of Admissions: the graduate application for admission, a nonrefundable application fee, and certification of graduate standing in a regionally accredited institution.
+Transient admission may be granted to a student who is accepted in good standing at a college and/or university recognized by the Texas Higher Education Coordinating Board and who wishes to enroll for one semester at Sam Houston State University.
+An applicant requesting this status must submit the following to the Office of Admissions: the graduate application for admission, a nonrefundable application fee, and certification of graduate standing in a college and/or university recognized by the Texas Higher Education Coordinating Board.
 Some departments may require additional information for transient admission; therefore, applicants should contact the appropriate academic department.
 A student admitted with this admission type who later wishes to seek a degree at Sam Houston State University must submit an application for graduate studies.
 A maximum of 12 credit hours taken as a graduate transient may be applied to a graduate degree program at the discretion of the appropriate academic dean.
+For more information for international students, refer to Additional Visa Type Considerations.

 A student admitted into a graduate or post-baccalaureate program at SHSU may be considered for three distinct classifications.
 Details of the possible classifications follow.